open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "attributes": {
-      "type": "array",
+      "description": "Configure resource attributes.
+Entries have higher priority than entries from .resource.attributes_list.", "type": "array",
       "items": {
         "$ref": "#/$defs/AttributeNameValue"
       }
     },
     "detection/development": {
-      "$ref": "#/$defs/ExperimentalResourceDetection"
+      "description": "Configure resource detection.\n If omitted or null, resource detection is disabled.", "$ref": "#/$defs/ExperimentalResourceDetection"
     },
     "schema_url": {
-      "type": [
+      "description": "Configure resource schema URL.\n If omitted or null, no schema URL is used.", "type": [
         "string",
         "null"
       ]
     },
     "attributes_list": {
-      "type": [
+      "description": "Configure resource attributes.
+Entries have lower priority than entries from .resource.attributes.\n The value is a list of comma separated key-value pairs matching the format of OTEL_RESOURCE_ATTRIBUTES.
+See https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md#general-sdk-configuration for details.\n If omitted or null, no resource attributes are added.", "type": [
         "string",
         "null"